aschuerch/Microbial-Genomics-2018/_episodes/13-data_visualization.md

 [workflow](../fig/Workflow.png)

 Now we will visualize and compare these two trees with each other.
 For that we will be using [Dendroscope](http://dendroscope.org/) which is a tree viewer that allows to make tanglegrams (showing and comparing two trees).
-Make sure you have both newick files (accessory_binary_genes.fa.newick and snptree.newick) on your own computer.
+Make sure you have both newick files (accessory_binary_genes.fa.newick and core_snps.newick) on your own computer.

 On your own computer, open Dendroscope 3.